-- 10. The applicant shall submit a Dust Control Plan to the Antelope Valley Air Quality Management District (AVAQMD) for review and approval in accordance with Rule 403, Fugitive Dust, prior to the issuance of any grading and/or construction permits.
-This plan shall demonstrate adequate water or dust suppressant application equipment to mitigate all disturbed areas. - 11.
-Signage shall be displayed on the project site in accordance with AVAQMD Rule 403 (Appendix A). - c.
+- 8. The applicant shall submit a Dust Control Plan to the Antelope Valley Air Quality Management District (AVAQMD) for review and approval in accordance with Rule 403, Fugitive Dust, prior to the issuance of any grading and/or construction permits.
+This plan shall demonstrate adequate water or dust suppressant application equipment to mitigate all disturbed areas. - c.
 Subsidence is the sinking of the soil caused by the extraction of water, petroleum, etc. Subsidence can result in geologic hazards known as fissures.
 Fissures are typically associated with faults or groundwater withdrawal, which results in the cracking of the ground surface.
 According to Figure 2-3 of the City of Lancaster's Master Environmental Assessment, the project site is not known to be within an area subject to fissuring, sinkholes, or subsidence or any other form of geologic unit or soil instability.
-The closest fissuring and sinkholes are located around Lancaster Boulevard and 20th Street West, approximately 6 miles to the west.
+The closest sinkholes and fissures are located between 10th Street West and 20th Street West and Avenue H and Avenue G approximately 3 miles northwest of the project site.
 For a discussion of potential impacts regarding liquefaction, please refer to Section Item VII.a.
 Therefore, no impacts would occur. - d.
 The soil on the project site is characterized by a low shrink/swell potential (LMEA Figure 2-3).
 A soils report for the proposed project shall be submitted to the City by the project developer prior to grading and the recommendations of the report shall be incorporated into the development of the proposed project.
 Therefore, impacts would be less than significant.

 - e.
 The proposed project would be tied into the sanitary sewer system.
 No septic or alternative means of waste water disposal are part of the proposed project.
 Therefore, no impacts would occur. - f.
-Development of the project site would not directly or indirectly destroy a unique paleontological resource, site, or geologic feature.
+The proposed project would not directly or indirectly destroy a unique paleontological resource, site, or geologic feature.
 Therefore, no impacts would occur.

 Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact VIII.
 GREENHOUSE GAS EMISSIONS.
-Would the project: a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? x b) Conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of greenhouse gases? x a-b.
-The proposed project consists of a 109-lot residential subdivision.
+Would the project: a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? Х b) Conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of greenhouse gases? Х a-b.
+The proposed project consists of a 150-lot residential subdivision.
 As discussed in Item III.b., the proposed project would generate air emissions during construction and operational activities, some of which may be greenhouse gases.
 These emissions are anticipated to be less than the thresholds established by AVAQMD due to the size of the project and therefore would not prevent the State from reaching its greenhouse gas reduction targets.
-Once the development is operational, it would generate emissions, primarily from vehicles and other activities associated with the residential uses, including yard maintenance, heating/cooling maintenance, etc. however, the development would require to comply with the requirements of the City's Net Zero Energy Ordinance, Water Efficient Landscape Ordinance, and other requirements which increase the efficiency of buildings and reduce air emissions.
+Once the development is operational, it would generate emissions, primarily from vehicles and other activities associated with the residential uses, including yard maintenance, heating/cooling maintenance, etc. however, the development would require to comply with the requirements of CalGreen Code, the City's Water Efficient Landscape Ordinance, and other requirements which increase the efficiency of buildings and reduce air emissions.
 Therefore, impacts would be less than significant.